Ghoul-SSZ/ScreenshotService/README.md

 Now you can start to use the Screenshot Service

 ## How to use
-To tell the java program what websites you want to take a screenshot for.
+To tell the java program what websites you want to take a screenshot of.
 Locate and edit the seed-list.csv file.(note. one url per line).
 If you wish to change the file location.
 It is located in a private method in Main.java

 ```java
 private static void read_seed_list(){